Maddiefyfe/reference-website/README.md

 grid-auto-columns: minmax(0, 1fr)

-24. Explain the steps to add google fonts to your CSS file and how will you link it to the html file.
+<b> 24.
+Explain the steps to add google fonts to your CSS file and how will you link it to the html file.</b>

 First you will find a specific font on the Google fonts website.